 Talk to your provider to make sure you get enough vitamin D, DHA and iodine each day.

 Don’t take any supplements without your provider’s OK.

 What are prenatal vitamins?

-Prenatal vitamins are multivitamins made just for pregnant women.
+Prenatal vitamins are multivitamins for pregnant women or women who are trying to get pregnant.
 Compared to a regular multivitamin, they have more of some nutrients that you need during pregnancy.
-Your health care provider may prescribe a prenatal vitamin for you at your first prenatal care checkup.
-Or you can buy them over the counter without a prescription.
+Your health care provider may prescribe a prenatal vitamin for you, or you can buy them over the counter without a prescription.
 Take a prenatal vitamin every day during pregnancy.
-If you're planning to get pregnant, you can start taking prenatal vitamins before you get pregnant.
+If you’re planning to get pregnant, start taking prenatal vitamins before you get pregnant.

-Your body uses vitamins, minerals and other nutrients in food to help it stay strong and healthy.
-During pregnancy, your growing baby gets all the nutrients she needs from you.
+Your body uses vitamins, minerals and other nutrients in food to strong and healthy.
+During pregnancy, your growing baby gets all necessary nutrients from you.
 So you may need more during pregnancy than you did before.
 If you’re pregnant with multiples (twins, triplets or more), you may need more nutrients than if you’re pregnant with one baby.
 Your prenatal vitamin contains the right amount of nutrients you need during pregnancy.